 Upload your own file field

 One of the most intriguing aspects of the WooCommerce Checkout Manager plugin is allowing customers to upload any file during the checkout process.
-This comes in handy when booking a hotel or renting a car online, and you need to upload your ID or driver’s license.
-You can also edit those files and allow users to manage their files if additional documents are required.
+This comes in handy when booking a hotel or renting a car online; you need to upload your ID or driver’s license.
+You can also edit those files and allow users to manage them if additional documents are required.

 The good news is that Checkout Manager allows you to create an unlimited number of custom fields and apply as many conditions as you want to customize your checkout page and provide users with a one-of-a-kind experience.